xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 # Finally

 Reading this last section it might seem to end in doom and gloom.
+This isn't really how I wanted to sign off on things.
+Rice farming was a positive experience for me, connection with nature, building relationships with my wife's family and growing my Japanese skills.
+Doing a day of manual labour, chatting shit then going for the onsen and some BBQ and beers is far better than grinding away at some enterprise SaaS that will probably disappear in a few years.

+Farming becoming economically unviable seems to be something afflicting many countries.
+At some point I expect a wakeup call or transition.
+Either things are changed to make it viable full-time or Japan's system of small independent farms will gradually fade away.
+Only time will tell, but I hope that rural communities can continue to survive and also thrive.